gregcarriger/AppUpdate/README.md

 PowerShell program to update, deploy, and test software updates.

+This program reduced software deployments from 3 hours to 1 hour.

 ## Step 1 - Set variables

 Open up AppUpdate-Config.ps1 in a text editor and make sure "Personal Variables" and "Variables" are set correctly.